cda-tum/mqt-qcec/README.md

 ## Usage

 This tool can either be used as a **standalone executable** with command-line interface, or as a **library** for the incorporation in other projects.
+[Python bindings](#python-bindings) are available since version 1.4.5.
 - The standalone executable is launched in the following way:
     ```commandline
     qcec_app <PATH_TO_FILE_1> <PATH_TO_FILE_2> (--method <method>)